deep-entertainment/egoventure/docs/structure.md

 Most tools use [Godot controls](https://docs.godotengine.org/en/stable/classes/class_control.html) to implement their actions.
 Also, the main menu is made up using controls and can completely by themed using [Godot themes](https://docs.godotengine.org/en/stable/tutorials/gui/gui_skinning.html) using [special theme overrides](theming.md).

-Finally, there should be a core singleton for each game, that handles very basic stuff like initializing the state, configuring *EgoVenture* and handling signals.
+Finally, there should be a core singleton for each game, that handles very basic stuff like initializing the state, and is used for configuring EgoVenture and handling signals.